 Consignment: Sell merchandise belonging to others for a share of sales proceeds.

-Credit Sale: Sell merchandise taking store credit as payment.
+Credit Sale: Sell merchandise using store credit as payment.

 Layaway: Accept installment payments for purchases with delivery upon final payment.

 Rental: Grant use of merchandise for a period of time with payment up front and late payments and refunds upon return.

 Resale (Buy Outright): Sell merchandise purchased from individuals.

 Retail: Sell merchandise on hand or resell purchases from businesses.